Nuytsia floribundaCommon name: WA Christmas Tree

 Aboriginal name: Mooja.

-Aboriginal use: The flowers of Nuytsia floribunda were soaked in water to make a sweet drink.
+Some say that the flowers of Nuytsia floribunda were soaked in water to make a sweet drink.
 The suckers on the roots were also eaten.

 Distribution: Occurs from Kalbarri to Israelite Bay.